rfreidel/SteamJailer/README.md

 Usage Instructions

 Run the Setup Script: This will install ezjail, create and start the jail, and install necessary packages inside the jail.
-If a jail with the same name already exists, it will create a new jail with a unique name. sh
+If a jail with the same name already exists, it will create a new jail with a unique name.
+    sh

     chmod +x steam_jailer_setup.sh
     ./steam_jailer_setup.sh

 Compile the C++ Program: This will compile the steam_launcher.cpp program. sh

-g++ steam_launcher.cpp -o steam_launcher
+    g++ steam_launcher.cpp -o steam_jailer

 Run the Launcher: This will allow you to install Wine-Proton, Steam, launch games, and link the launcher to $HOME/bin. sh